once-ui-system/magic-docs/README.md

 ## Get involved

-- Join the [Design Engineers Club on Discord](https://discord.com/invite/5EyAQ4eNdS) and share your project with us!
+- Join the Design Engineers Club on [Discord](https://discord.com/invite/5EyAQ4eNdS) and share your project with us!
+- Deployed your docs?
+Share it on the [Once UI Hub](https://once-ui.com/hub) too!
+We feature our favorite apps on our landing page.

 ## License

 Distributed under the CC BY-NC 4.0 License.
+- Attribution is required.
 - Commercial usage is not allowed.
-- Attribution is required.
-- You can extend the license to commercial use by purchasing a [Once UI Pro](https://once-ui.com/pricing) license.
+- You can extend the license to [Dopler CC](https://dopler.app/license) by purchasing a [Once UI Pro](https://once-ui.com/pricing) license.

 See `LICENSE.txt` for more information.